 Depending on the team, primary market tickets are available via Ticketmaster and Seatgeek.

-On the secondary market, TicketIQ has Fee-Free NFL tickets for all teams for the 2021 schedule, which also include a Refund Guarantee.
+On the secondary market, TicketIQ has Fee-Free NFL tickets for all teams for the 2022 season.
+Our NFL tickets also include a Refund Guarantee.
 Our Refund Guarantee states that if an event is canceled or deemed unfit for fans to attend, TicketIQ will refund ticket buyers in as soon as 15 days.
 That means that you can buy from TicketIQ worry-free.
 Customers on TicketIQ save between 15%-25% compared to other secondary market ticketing sites.

 - Arizona Cardinals

 - Baltimore Ravens

 - Cleveland Browns

 - Dallas Cowboys